0x1B05/english/cnn10/content/20240313.typ

 (Biden)Donald Trump sees the different of the America, an American story of resentment, revenge and retribution.
 While the U.S. presidential race might be the highest profile, it's just one of dozens taking place internationally, covering more than half the world's populatio.

-Many country, the health of their demoncracy itself will be being put to the test.
+Many country, the health of their democracy itself will be being put to the test.

 And the outcome has a potential to reshape international affairs on a scale rarely seen.